Continuous-time trading and the emergence of probability: Upper price for sets

 where $\mathfrak{S}$ ranges over the positive capital processes and $\III_E$ stands for the indicator function of $E$.
+In the financial terminology (and ignoring the fact that the $\inf$ in (\ref{eq:upper-probability}) may not be attained), $\UpProb(E)$ is the price of the cheapest superhedge for the European contingent claim paying $\III_E$ at time $\infty$.
 It is easy to see that the $\liminf_{t\to\infty}$ in (\ref{eq:upper-probability}) can be replaced by $\sup_t$ (and, therefore, by $\limsup_{t\to\infty}$): we can always stop (i.e., set all bets to $0$) when $\mathfrak{S}$ reaches the level $1$ (or a level arbitrarily close to $1$).

 We say that a set $E\subseteq\Omega$ is \emph{null} if $\UpProb(E)=0$.
-If $E$ is null, there is a positive capital process $\mathfrak{S}$ such that $\mathfrak{S}_0=1$ and $\lim_{t\to\infty}\mathfrak{S}_t(\omega)=\infty$ for all $\omega\in E$ (it suffices to sum over $\epsilon=1/2,1/4,\ldots$ positive capital processes $\mathfrak{S}^{\epsilon}$ satisfying $\mathfrak{S}_0^{\epsilon}=\epsilon$ and $\lim_{t\to\infty}\mathfrak{S}_t^{\epsilon}\ge\III_E$).
+If $E$ is null, there is a positive capital process $\mathfrak{S}$ such that $\mathfrak{S}_0=1$ and $\lim_{t\to\infty}\mathfrak{S}_t(\omega)=\infty$ for all $\omega\in E$ (it suffices to sum over $\epsilon=1/2,1/4,\ldots$ positive capital processes $\mathfrak{S}^{\epsilon}$ satisfying $\mathfrak{S}_0^{\epsilon}=\epsilon$ and $\liminf_{t\to\infty}\mathfrak{S}_t^{\epsilon}\ge\III_E$).
 A property of $\omega\in\Omega$ will be said to hold \emph{for typical $\omega$} if the set of $\omega$ where it fails is null.
 Correspondingly, a set $E\subseteq\Omega$ is \emph{full} if $\UpProb(E^c)=0$, where $E^c:=\Omega\setminus E$ stands for the complement of $E$.